sutarrohit/kubernetes_basics/readme.md

-Here’s a **README.md** file that explains all your Kubernetes resource files and provides instructions on how to deploy and verify them:

----

 # Kubernetes Deployment for WebApp and MongoDB

 This repository contains Kubernetes resource files to deploy a web application and a MongoDB database.
 The web application connects to MongoDB using secrets and configuration stored in Kubernetes.